-- 1. Carefully remove the master link retaining clip (1) with pliers.
+- 1. With the engine off, carefully remove the master link retaining clip (1) with a pair of pliers.
 Do not bend or twist the clip.
 Remove the master link.
-Remove the drive chain from the motorcycle. - Clean the drive chain in solvent and allow to dry.
+Remove the drive chain from the motorcycle. - Clean the drive chain in solvent and allow it to dry.
 Inspect the drive chain for possible wear or damage.
-Replace any chain that has damaged rollers loose fitting links, or otherwise appears unserviceable. - 3.
-Inspect the sprocket teeth for possible wear or damage.
+Replace any chain that has damaged rollers loose fitting links, or otherwise appears unserviceable. - Inspect the sprocket teeth for possible wear or damage.
 Replace if necessary.
 Never use a new drive chain on badly worn sprockets.
 Both chain and sprockets must be in good condition, or the new replacement chain or sprocket will wear rapidly. - 4.
 Lubricate the drive chain.

-- 5. Pass the chain over the sprockets and join the ends of the chain with the master link.
-For ease of assembly, hold the chain ends against adjacent rear sprocket teeth while inserting the master link. - Install the master link retaining clip (1) so that the closed end of the clip will face the direction of forward wheel rotation.
+5. Pass the chain over the sprockets and join the ends of the chain with the master link.
+For ease of assembly, hold the chain ends against adjacent rear sprocket teeth while inserting the master link.